Fondation d'entreprise VINCI pour la Cité

-Many non-profit organisations have been working for years to make social cohesion a reality.
-The VINCI Foundation supports primarily those whose end-purpose is to raise young people's awareness of good citizenship, encourage the most isolated people to reintegrate into society and give particularly disadvantaged people access to housing.
+Many non-profits have been working for years to build real social cohesion.
+The Fondation VINCI pour la Cité helps in particular those that aim to raise young people’s awareness of citizenship, to socially reintegrate the most isolated people and to provide the poorest with access to housing.

 Human and financial support

-The VINCI Foundation provides a framework for employees to volunteer their expertise for the different projects selected – a human partnership that is part of a long-term approach.
-Each project also receives financial support for investment purposes.
+The Fondation VINCI pour la Cité provides a framework for employees to volunteer their expertise for the different projects selected, in a human partnership that is part of a long-term approach.
+The projects also receive funding for investment purposes.

 - Stakeholder relations